SimmeringRook/simmeringrook.github.io/maths/DifferentialEquations.md

-==Definition==
+# Differential Equations
-'''Definition''': A differential equation is an equation that involves the function and its derivatives.
+?>**Definition**: A differential equation is an equation that involves the function and its derivatives.
 Differential equations are used to model concepts that change proportionally to their own derivative(s).

 There are a few different important classifications of a differential equation.
 Exclusive classifications are listed in the same section:
 <br />